 Our Policy and Advocacy Agenda

-• Create a dedicated, permanent funding source for the construction of homes that are affordable to low income individuals and families.
+- Create a dedicated, permanent funding source for the construction of homes affordable to people with low incomes.

 Homelessness grew nine percent in the Twin Cities metro area over the last three years, even amidst record employment.

 On any given night in the Twin Cities, around 6,700 people experience homelessness, with Indigenous people and LGBTQ youth most disproportionately affected.